rticommunity/rticonnextdds-connector-go/examples/README.md

 }
 ```

-#### accessing samples fields after a read/take
-A `read()` or `take()` operation can return multiple samples.
-They are stored in an array.
-Every time you try to access a specific sample you have to specify an index (j in the example below).
+ * **Using a Go type with JSON decoding**:

-You can access the date by getting a copy in a deserialized Go type object or you can access each field individually like the example above:
+You can access sample data in a deserialized Go type object.

- * **Using a Go type object via JSON decoding**:

 ```go
 // Define a Go type for shape data